berenger-eu/tbfmm/paper/paper.md

 Then, instead of stopping the FMM algorithm at level 2, we continue up until the root where the multipole part of the root represents the complete simulation box.
 We use it by continuing the FMM algorithm partially above the root, by aggregating the cells together multiple times.
 By doing so, we have several advantages.
-This method needs nothing more than a FMM kernel, which is expected to be the same as the one used without periodicity.
+This method needs nothing more than an FMM kernel, which is expected to be the same as the one used without periodicity.
 Therefore, the method is generic and can work with any FMM kernel.
 Moreover, the accuracy of the method relies fully on the FMM kernel.
 \autoref{fig:periodicmerge} shows how the simulation box is repeated with this method.